AUGUST WILSON'S KING HEDLEY II

 © Amir Bey, 2016

-Reading King Hedley II was the most painful and wrenching of August Wilson’s Century Cycle plays for me to experience, and I look forward to seeing it!
+Reading King Hedley II was the most painful and wrenching of August Wilson’s Century Cycle plays for me to experience, and I look forward to seeing it one day!

 Although it takes place in Pittsburgh, Washington DC during the Crack years is said to be its inspiration.
 Supposedly when Wilson visited there he was so unnerved that he stayed in his hotel room.